 The response was that Geek Squad became the go-to troubleshooting option for many people interested in tech, and this audience would only seek out a professional once they had exhausted other options.
-Which means that after watching hours of Geek Squad videos this audience trusted Geek Squad to be able to help them; converting a customer through the trust which the video content had created.
+This means that after watching hours of Geek Squad videos this audience trusted Geek Squad to be able to help them; converting a customer through the trust which the video content had created.

 As a bonus, these resources function as marketing materials, but they also provide tips, tricks, and new info to your existing customer or user base.
-Instead of just telling your audience how good your product is, give them extra value which they can benefit from.
+Instead of just telling your audience how good your product is, give them extra value that they can benefit from.

 Customer Intimacy for Startups

-- You may not know your customers' needs yet, so you need to find them out and dig into them in depth.
+- You may not know your customers' needs yet, so you need to find them out and dig into them in-depth.

 - You can test and use your own product so that you can understand the kind of value it gives you and what the experience is like from beginning to end.